Elisabeth of Schönau: Eckebert's role in managing Elisabeth's visions

 Eckebert was struck with confusion after hearing this vision; he could not understand the purpose of the Lord's humanity being represented by a virgin instead of a man.
 Elisabeth relayed the answer provided to her by the Angel, explaining that "the humanity of Christ was symbolized by a female figure so that the symbol could also refer to the Virgin Mary".
 However, Elisabeth did not waiver from her initial explanation of her vision.
 In the end, Eckebert does choose to publish this vision, and includes that the Lord the Savior's humanity is represented by a virgin.
 This incident represents Eckebert's strong belief in the reality of his sister's visionary experiences.

 There is a great diversity of opinion in regard to her revelations.
 The church has never passed any ruling on them nor even examined them.
 Elizabeth herself was convinced of their supernatural character, as she states in a letter to Hildegarde; her brother held the same opinion.
 Johannes Trithemius considers them genuine; Eusebius Amort (De revelationibus visionibus et apparitionibus privatis regulae tutae, etc., Augsburg, 1744) holds them to be nothing more than Elizabeth's own imagination, or illusions of the devil, since in some things they disagree with history and with other revelations (Acta SS., Oct, IX, 81).
 In 1884, F.W.E.
 Roth published a treatise on Elisabeth of Schönau, Die Visionen der Heilage Elisabeth von Schönau.
 Although a great admirer of Elizabeth, Roth does not believe in her visions as divine revelation.
 He considers her a susceptible individual, living in a cloistered environment under a strict rule, and focus on prayer and contemplation developed into fanatical devotion.

 Veneration

-Because the population soon venerated Elisabeth as a saint, her bones were reburied between 1420 and 1430 in a special chapel.
-This chapel was destroyed in the great fire of the Schönau Abbey in 1723 and not rebuilt.
+Because the population soon venerated Elisabeth as a saint, her bones were reburied between 1420 and 1430 in a special chapel; the chapel was destroyed in the great fire of the Schönau Abbey in 1723 and not rebuilt.

-During the Thirty Years War Swedish and Hessian soldiers attacked Schönau Monastery.
-The Swedes expelled the monks, plundered the monastery, broke into the grave of Elisabeth, and scattered her bones.
-Only the skull was saved.
+During the Thirty Years' War, Swedish and Hessian soldiers attacked Schönau Monastery.
+The Swedes expelled the monks, plundered the monastery, broke into the grave of Elisabeth and scattered her bones; only the skull was saved.
 It is now preserved in a reliquary on the right side of the altar of the church.

 The parish of St. Florin Schönau Monastery annually celebrates the traditional Elisabethen-Fest on the Sunday after 18 June.